 Map: Click on map pin

 The nighttime temperature was warmer than either Jack or I expected, consequently we both stripped to our base layers and then were able to get a good night’s sleep.
 Scamper slept just fine in her heavy winter sleeping bag.
-Just at BMNT all three of us woke and began efforts to break camp.
+At BMNT all three of us woke and began efforts to break camp.
 With sleeping gear stowed and day packs retrieved from the Edge, each of us ate our breakfast items of choice.
 Mine was a pair of breakfast Squares and a Cliff protein bar.

 Shortly after seven o’clock we asked a hiker in an adjacent lean-to to take our family photo.
 With it taken, we were ready for the day’s hike.
 As we left our campsite, a group of nearby hikers, to include Baggins, Imagine, Hyde and Lazy Boy, were all in the final stages of hike preparation.
 We walked past their campsite to a kiosk where we entered our names, departure time and hiking trails.
 With registration complete we started up Hunt Trail.
 In a matter of minutes Jack and I had left Scamper well behind so we waited for her only to be told to “Hike your own hike”.
 So we did.

 The first mile and a half proved to be standard Maine trail surface: rocks and roots.
 Thereafter rocks became the dominant obstacle.
 Baggins, Imagine and Hyde caught up to us quickly and effortlessly passed us.
 In turn Jack and I caught up to Camel and several other “aged” hikers and left them behind.
 About a half hour later we passed above the tree line where rocks were the exclusive surface.
 Unlike the early part of the day’s trail that left us breathing heavily, rock climbing did not.
 We were essentially taking a break every ten feet as we assessed the best path up jumbled of rocks; white blazes only offered the general direction along which we should proceed.